Warren-Morelli/-Movie-Analysis-for-Microsoft/#1 README FIRST.md

-## My repository and its contents
+# My repository and its contents

 ├── README FIRST.md  <- The README for this repo branch explaining it's contents - you're reading it now

-├── Draft Notebook.ipynb  <- First analysis of the data in Jupyter notebook
+├── Draft Notebook.ipynb  <- First analysis of my data in Jupyter notebook

-├── Final Notebook, Factors That Determine a Successful Film.ipynb  <- Presentable analysis of data in Jupyter notebook
+├── Final Notebook, Factors That Determine a Successful Film.ipynb  <- Presentable analysis of my data in Jupyter notebook

 ├── PDF Slides - Factors That Determine Successful Film.pdf <- PDF version of project presentation